 Warmer weather is here!
 That means more outdoors, more sun, more heat, and …likely showing more skin.
 I try to keep my skincare regimen pretty basic and use the simplest, cleanest products and ingredients I can find.

-Since the skin is our largest organ, a hot humid Chicago summer can give our pores a BIG job.
+Since the skin is our largest organ, a hot humid Northwest Arkansas summer can give our pores a BIG job.
 Additional sweating means oils, sweat, and dirt can build up and make our our skin look a little less than lustrous.

 Common skin complaints: